foundry-vtt-community/wiki.js/setup/linux-installation.md

 # (Optional) E. Creating Swapfile
 ## Objective
-The minimum RAM requirement for hosting Foundry is 1GB, however some systems or modules may use more than the minimum RAM.
-If your linux host has less than 2GB of RAM you can create a swapfile to prevent out-of-memory errors when using heavier modules, systems, or large compendiums.
+The minimum RAM requirement for hosting Foundry is 2GB (4GB recommended), however some systems or modules may use more than the minimum RAM.
+If your linux host has 2GB of RAM you can create a swapfile to prevent out-of-memory errors when using heavier modules, systems, or large compendiums.

 ## Create and Enable Swapfile
 The instructions below are compatible with the <a href="#preferred-linux-distribution">preferred linux distributions</a>.